galaxyproject/ansible-galaxy/README.md

       exists in the git repository (e.g. `master`).
 - `galaxy_manage_static_setup`: Manage "static" Galaxy configuration files -
   ones which are not modifiable by the Galaxy server itself.
-At a minimum, this is the primary Galaxy configuration file, universe_wsgi.ini.
+At a minimum, this is the primary Galaxy configuration file, `galaxy.ini`.
 - `galaxy_manage_mutable_setup`: Manage "mutable" Galaxy configuration files -
   ones which are modifiable by Galaxy (e.g. as you install tools from the Galaxy Tool Shed).